wedesoft/www.wedesoft.de/_posts/2024-05-06-clojure-nuklear.md

          (Nuklear/nk_layout_row_dynamic context 32 1)
          (Nuklear/nk_progress context progress 100 false)
          (Nuklear/nk_end context))
+       ; ...
+       )

+; ...
+{% endhighlight %}
+First we set up a few values and then in the main loop we start Nuklear input using `Nuklear/nk_input_begin`, call GLFW to process events, and then end Nuklear input.
+We will implement the GLFW callbacks to convert events to Nuklear calls later.

+We start populating the GUI by calling `Nuklear/nk_begin` thereby specifying the window size.
+We increase the progress value and store it in a PointerBuffer object.
+The call `(Nuklear/nk_layout_row_dynamic context 32 1)` sets the GUI layout to 32 pixels height and one widget per row.
+Then a progress bar is created and the GUI is finalised using `Nuklear/nk_end`.

+### Rendering Backend

+Now we are ready to add the rendering backend.
+{% highlight clojure %}
+; ...

+(def max-vertex-buffer (* 512 1024))
+(def max-element-buffer (* 128 1024))

+; ...

+(while (not (GLFW/glfwWindowShouldClose window))
+       ; ...
        (GL11/glViewport 0 0 width height)
        (GL15/glBufferData GL15/GL_ARRAY_BUFFER max-vertex-buffer
                           GL15/GL_STREAM_DRAW)